AdrKacz/crispy-parakeet/research-proposal.md

 Second, it is necessary to state that something is alive when it is independent from observation.
 By independent from observation, I don't mean that the living body cannot be helped by other living bodies of not living substances, indeed a lot of living beings live in symbiosis.
 By independent from observation, I mean that if the living beings exists when you observe it, the living beings will still exists when you'll stop observing it. **Notion of independence to define more accurately**.

+### Independence of life

+Most of the time, you create an algorithm to solve an issue.
+Thus, your algorithm is use in this precise context and paused or shut down when the issue is solved.
+The issue can be simple as moving as object along a line or complex as weather forecasting.

 **NOTE: More detailed discussion about what is life**.

 **NOTE: What about reproduction ?
 The interactive interface should populate the world it is living on if it survives and have enough ressources**.